The move from high school to college can feel overwhelming. Knowing the basics will help you prepare for the transition.

-- If you are totally undecided on a major, select our Exploring Majors option.
-You will take general education courses required for all majors and will have access to an academic advisor who can help point you in the right direction.
+- If you are totally undecided on a major, select our Undeclared: Exploring Majors program.
+You will take general education courses required for all majors and will have access to an academic advisor who can help point you in the direction that's right for you.

 Understanding Credit Hours

 College credits are a lot different than those in your high school schedule.